-- 32. The Department acknowledges that the rights, duties, powers of the Receiver and any associated liabilities of the Receiver are expressly governed by the terms of the Receiver Order. - 33.
-On November 13, 2023, Permittee filed a motion to stay the Receiver Order with the Circuit Court. - 34.
-On November 17, 2023, the Circuit Court entered an order denying the Permittee's motion to stay finding: "The Court determined that there were numerous events of default by PWWSB on its obligations under the Indenture, thus justifying the appointment of a receiver without regard to any 'compelling circumstances' for the appointment of a receiver.
+- 33. On November 13, 2023, PWWSB filed a motion to stay the Receiver Order with the Circuit Court. - 34.
+On November 17, 2023, the Circuit Court entered an order denying PWWSB's motion to stay finding: "The Court determined that there were numerous events of default by PWWSB on its obligations under the Indenture, thus justifying the appointment of a receiver without regard to any 'compelling circumstances' for the appointment of a receiver.
 Nevertheless, the Court did find compelling circumstances for the appointment of a receiver, as set out in the November 10, 2023 Order." - 35.
-On November 22, 2023, the Permittee filed a Notice of Appeal with the Alabama Supreme Court. - 36.
-On December 12, 2023, the Permittee filed with the Alabama Supreme Court a motion to stay the Receiver Order pending appeal of the said order. - 37.
-On December 13, 2023, the Receiver filed with the Circuit Court a motion to stay the underlying Synovous Litigation until July 31, 2024. - 38.
-On January 5, 2024, the Circuit Court entered an order granting the Receiver's motion to stay the underlying Synovous Litigation until July 31, 2024, but the appeal of the Receiver Order by the Permittee in the Alabama Supreme Court continues. - 39.
-As set forth above, the Department contends that the Permittee has failed to demonstrate to the Department that it has the technical, managerial, and financial capacity, as defined by ADEM Admin.
+On November 22, 2023, the PWWSB filed a Notice of Appeal with the Alabama Supreme Court. - 36.
+On December 12, 2023, the PWWSB filed with the Alabama Supreme Court a motion to stay the Receiver Order pending appeal of said order. - 37.
+On December 13, 2023, the Receiver filed with the Circuit Court a motion to stay the underlying Synovous Litigation until July 31, 2024.
+The motion expressly excluded the appeal of the Receiver Order filed by PWWSB on December 12, 2023 with the Alabama Supreme Court. - 38.
+On December 19, 2023, Synovus filed with the Alabama Supreme Court an objection to PWWSB's motion to stay the Receiver Order pending appeal of said order. - 39.
+On January 5, 2024, the Circuit Court entered an order granting the Receiver's motion to stay the underlying Synovous Litigation until July 31, 2024, however the appeal of the Receiver Order by PWWSB in the Alabama Supreme Court continues. - 40.
+As set forth above, the Department contends that PWWSB has failed to demonstrate to the Department that it has the technical, managerial, and financial capacity, as defined by ADEM Admin.
 Code r.
 335-7-1-.01(bbb), to consistently deliver satisfactory drinking water and consistently meet all applicable requirements of ADEM Admin. div.
-335-7.

-40. The Department and the Permittee mutually agree to the terms of this Consent Order in an effort to resolve the violations cited herein without the unwarranted expenditure of State resources in further prosecuting the alleged violations.
+335-7. - 41.
+The Department and the Permittee mutually agree to the terms of this Consent Order in an effort to resolve the violations cited herein without the unwarranted expenditure of State resources in further prosecuting the alleged violations.
 The Department has determined that the terms contemplated in this Consent Order are in the best interests of the citizens of Alabama.